BoxCubed/Chess/README.md

 ### The details ###

 * Quick summary
 Chess in Java.
-Nothing else to say
+Nothing else to say development has currently stopped on this due to more important projects under way.
+The framework is set for the pieces and you are welcome to create a pull request to complete any piece logic.

 * Version
 1.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)